dalikewara/dalikewara.github.io/docs/blog/posts/finding-the-best-design-pattern-for-interfaces/index.md

 ## Getting Started: The Repository Pattern

-The goal of this pattern is to provide an abstraction or a contract to separate the domain (provider) from the core business logic (consumer).
+==The goal of this pattern is to provide an abstraction or a contract to separate the domain (provider) from the core business logic (consumer)==.
 This pattern is mostly used to abstract technical details of data sources (repositories) like databases, but you can also use it for other layers like use cases, services, or even a statement builder.
 The main point is to reflect a business need.